 The current paper examines how activating independent and interdependent meaning systems can penetrate the automatic cueing interval to produce theoretically related processing in European Canadians (Study 1) and East Asian Canadians (Study 2).
-When the foreground gaze cue matches the background gaze cues (i.e., the background gazes match the direction of the foreground gaze), cueing effects from the foreground gaze should occur in the automatic cueing interval (200 ms and 600 ms SOA), regardless of which meaning system is primed since joint attention mechanisms are facilitated by all of the gaze cues looking in the same direction.
-Under mismatching conditions (i.e., the background gazes are in the opposite direction of the foreground gaze), priming independent construal of the self should activate prioritization of central foreground gaze cues while being able to ignore the incongruent background gaze cues.
-Priming interdependent construal of the self, however, should activate prioritization of background gazes in the broader social context, such that incongruent gazes in the background should interfere with processing foreground gazes.
+When the direction of the foreground gaze cue matches the direction of the background gaze cues, cueing effects should occur in the automatic cueing interval (200 ms and 600 ms SOA), regardless of which meaning system is primed since joint attention mechanisms are facilitated by all of the gaze cues looking in the same direction.
+Under mismatching conditions (i.e., the background gazes are in the opposite direction of the foreground gaze), priming independent construal of the self should activate prioritization of the central foreground gaze cue only.
+Priming interdependent construal of the self, however, should activate prioritization of both foreground and background gazes in the broader social context, such that incongruent gazes in the background should interfere with processing foreground gazes.
 Although we predict that the priming effects should penetrate the automatic cueing interval to facilitate (independent prime) or hinder (interdependent prime) cueing effects, we do not have any specific predictions as to whether the priming effect should take place as quickly as 200 ms SOA, or later on in the automatic cueing interval such as 600 ms SOA.
 Some evidence has shown priming effects occurring as early as 200 ms SOA (Cui, Zhang & Geng, 2014; Dalmaso, Pavan, Castelli, & Galfano, 2012), although they often do not test for priming effects at later SOAs as well, so the relation between priming effects at an early and medium SOA is unknown.
-Cohen, Sasaki, et al. (2017) also found that the cueing effect for East Asians dissipated as late as 600 ms SOA when background gazes did not match the same direction as the foreground gaze, suggesting interference from related socio-cultural factors may need a minimum amount of time to pass before being able to penetrate the automatic cueing interval.
+Recent research also found that the cueing effect for East Asians dissipated as late as 600 ms SOA when background gazes did not match the same direction as the foreground gaze, suggesting interference from related socio-cultural factors may need a minimum amount of time to pass before being able to penetrate the automatic cueing interval (Cohen et al., 2017).

 Study 1